 Do we walk in bad weather?
 We are an all-weather walking group, and encourage walkers to dress appropriately for cold, heat or rain.
 If the weather threatens walkers’ safety, such as lightning in the area, ice, or potential flooding, we will cancel.
 We will post cancellations by 6:00 am on the We Walk This City Facebook page.
 If you are not a Facebook user, notify Elayne 512-658-4269. or WeWalkThisCity@gmail.com to arrange for an alternate method of notification.

 Should I bring anything with me on the training walk?
-We recommend you always bring your phone, a form of ID, a copy of the route and water.
-Share your cell number with the members you walk with and make sure you have Elayne or Tammy’s number loaded in your phone.
+We recommend that you always bring your phone, a form of ID, a copy of the route and water.
+Share your cell number with the members you walk with and make sure you have Elayne or Tammy’s number in your phone.
 You may want to carry insurance information or enter your emergency contact information into your phone.

-How do I know if I’m a member?
+How do I know if I am a member?
 During registration each member pays the fee for the season and must sign a waiver to participate.
 The waiver is located on WeWalkThisCity.com, or it can be completed at training when you register.
 If you did not sign a waiver and pay a fee, you are not a member.

 How do I get in touch with We Walk This City?
 You can email WeWalkThisCity@gmail.com, or message us on the We Walk This City Facebook page.
-If you need help immediately contact Elayne Barber 512-658-4269 or Tammy 512-848-7777 by phone or text.
+If you need help immediately contact Elayne Barber at 512-658-4269 or Tammy at 512-848-7777 by phone or text.